 Alberta Veterinary Medical Association (ABVMA) Membership

 All veterinary technology students must be registered student members with ABVMA.
-Registration happens first week of school.
-Please wait until then.
+Registration happens in the first week of school.
+Please wait to register until the first week of classes.

 • valid Canadian passport